PrezSeah/galleryres/resource-template-automation/dse-customized-templates/dash-acr-webapp/README.md

 This automation template covers:
 1. Provisioning of Dash App Cloud Resources (App Service Plan, App Service and Azure Container Registry) - configuration of the infrastructure such as naming, tagging, location, SKU can be done in the pipeline.
 2. Cloud resource provisioned according to standardized naming and tagging convention.
+3. Password-less authentication between App Service and ACR usig Managed Identity with ACRPull role assigned to the newly created App service.
-3. Setting up of Azure Git repo for data scientist for their storage of development code.
+4. Setting up of Azure Git repo for data scientist for their storage of development code.
-4. An ADO pipeline yaml are in place when the Git repo is initialized.
+5. An ADO pipeline yaml are in place when the Git repo is initialized.

 ## Trigger the automation pipeline
 An intuitive parameter form-like pop ups before running the pipeline.
 These information is crucial to ensure the resources provisioned is following as the service request by end markets.

 ![automation-pipeline.png](https://github.com/PrezSeah/galleryres/raw/main/resource-template-automation/dse-customized-templates/dash-acr-webapp/images/automation-pipeline.png)

 ### Resources Validation with What-If Operation and Approval
 While the resources are in creation, there will be ARM template deployment `What-If operation` to preview the changes that will happen in the first stage.